On two aspects of the Painleve analysis: Conclusion

 \section{Conclusion}

+In this paper, we used the Calogero equation to illustrate the following two aspects of the Painlev\'{e} analysis of nonlinear PDEs.

-\begin{itemize} \item If the Painlev\'{e} property is considered as an analytic property by itself, one may give any definition of it.
-Fortunately, if the Painlev\'{e} property is defined to be an indicator of integrability of nonlinear equations, the adequacy of its definition becomes an experimental result.
+First, if a nonlinear equation passes the Painlev\'{e} test for integrability, the singular expansions of its solutions around characteristic hypersurfaces can be neither single-valued functions of independent variables nor single-valued functionals of data.
+Of course, if the Painlev\'{e} property is considered as an abstract analytic property, one may give any definition of it.
+However, if the Painlev\'{e} property is defined to be used as an indicator of integrability of nonlinear equations, the adequacy of its definition becomes an experimental result.
+By the singularity analysis of the Calogero equation, we have shown that the Ward's definition of the Painlev\'{e} property for PDEs is well founded.

-\item It is only an illusion that we have already got a perfect and ultimate definition of the Painlev\'{e} property.
-For example, see in \cite{RGB} an interesting consideration of whether the Painlev\'{e} test must deal with fixed singularities.

-\item When Joshi and Petersen \cite{JP} proved the convergency of Weiss-Kruskal expansions, they stressed that their method was similar to the method of proving the Cauchy-Kovalevskaya theorem.
-It looks remarkable that the characteristic hypersurfaces of PDEs, too, appear both in the Cauchy-Kovalevskaya theorem \cite{Olv} and in the Painlev\'{e} test \cite{War}.

-\item The way from the truncated singular expansions to B\"{a}cklund transformations and Lax pairs is not so straightforward as it is sometimes stated in the literature. \end{itemize}
+Second, if the truncation of singular expansions of solutions is consistent, the truncation not necessarily leads to the simplest, or elementary, auto-B\"{a}cklund transformation related to the Lax pair.
+We have found two different B\"{a}cklund transformations of the Calogero equation into itself: one follows from the truncated singular expansion, the other one follows from the Lax pair, and the former turns out to be a special case of the square of the latter.
+In other words, the way from the truncated singular expansions to B\"{a}cklund transformations and Lax pairs is not so straightforward as it is sometimes stated in the literature.